aang81a/my-it-support-portfolio/ABOUT-ME.md

 - **Efficiency awareness:** I'm always looking for ways to streamline repetitive tasks so I can helping more people with their issues.

-### 🎯 Troubleshooting Framework
- *"Ohne Scope ist Troubleshooting wie Karate im Dunkeln."*

-To isolate and resolve technical issues efficiently, I systematically apply the **Scope Formula (4W)**:
+- **Scope Formula (4W):** To isolate and resolve technical issues efficiently, I systematically apply the troubleshooting framework:

 1. **Wer** ist betroffen?
 (Who is affected?)
 2. **Was** genau ist das Problem?
 (What exactly is the issue?)
 3. **Wann** tritt es seitdem auf?
 (When/Since when did it start?)
 4. **Wie stark** ist die Auswirkung?
 (How severe is the impact?)

+🎯 *"Ohne Scope ist Troubleshooting wie Karate im Dunkeln."*

 ---